 Only two states, Texas and Oklahoma, bifurcate their courts of last resort into civil (Supreme Court) and criminal (Court of Criminal Appeals).
-The history of why Texas wound its way into this situation is complex (the Texas State Historical Association has an overview) and has lead one justice of the state’s Supreme Court to declare in a recent dissenting opinion “We Have Arrived Here Through Historical Happenstance”.
-With the introduction last month of HJR 36 of 2013 which would in fact eliminate the court, the fourth such legislative effort to end the Court of Criminal Appeals in the last 20 years continues.
+The history of why Texas wound its way into this situation is complex (the Texas State Historical Association has an overview) and has prompted one justice of the state’s Supreme Court to declare in a recent dissenting opinion “We Have Arrived Here through Historical Happenstance”.
+The introduction last month of HJR 36 of 2013 to eliminate the Court of Criminal Appeals represents the fourth such legislative effort to merge the courts, or eliminate the Court of Criminal Appeals, in the last 20 years.

 1993: Keep existing Supreme Court, transfer all cases in Court of Criminal Appeals

 1999: Merge the Court of Criminal Appeals into Supreme Court; change judicial selection; create judicial term limits

 A 1999 proposal (HJR 96) would have effectively merged the two courts, creating a mega-court consisting of 15 justices (Chief Justice + 14), 8 of whom would form a quorum generally.
 The proposal would have required the concurrence of eight justices to decide a case, authorized the court to sit in panels of at least five justices, and required the court to sit en banc during proceedings involving capital punishment, rehearings of cases on granted motions, and other cases as required by law.

 Perhaps even more intriguing about the 1999 proposal was the method of selection for the 15 member court.

 - 7 would be elected by district in partisan elections for their initial terms and yes/no retention elections thereafter

 - 7 would be appointed by district by the governor

 - The chief justice would be appointed by the governor but could not be from the same district has the immediate past chief justice